jperez0630/marinerds/pages/introduction.md

 title: Introduction
 ---

-## Greetings baseball fans and long suffering Mariners faithful.<br>Wecome to the inaugural edition of the of the Marinerds BLOG<br>
+## Greetings baseball fans and long suffering Seattle Mariners faithful.<br>Wecome to the inaugural edition of the of the Marinerds BLOG<br>

 In the grand scheme of things, with all the competing interests out there, perhaps the world isn't exactly pining for another sports blog.